Home » Recipes » Dessert » Easy 2-Ingredient Soda Cake Recipe

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 SEE THE PRIVACY POLICY LINKED IN MY FOOTER.

-This Soda Cake recipe doesn’t need any eggs, or oil, or milk.
+This easy Soda Cake recipe doesn’t need any eggs, or oil, or milk.
 Or skill.
-With just 2-ingredients, this cake comes together FAST and is a fun baking hack your kids will love!
+With just 2-ingredients, this soda pop cake comes together FAST and is a fun baking hack that your kids will love!

 A bundt cake on a black plate on a table next to a can of Coke.